What Is Regression Testing? Definition, Tools, Method, And Example

 Regression testing vs. Retesting

-Regression testing is not restricted to fixing bugs as it includes other test cases but ensures that the bug patch has not impacted any other feature of the product.
-Re-testing is carried out for the test cases that break in the execution and the bug identified for the same has been fixed.
+Regression testing is not just about fixing bugs as it includes other test cases.
+It also ensures that the bug patch has not affect any other feature of the product.
+Re-testing is proceed for the test cases that break in the execution and identify the bug and fix it.

-It is always suggested to go for Software Performance Testing Services to choose between regression testing or retesting as required.
+We will recommend you to go for Software Performance Testing Services to choose between regression testing or retesting as per need.

 Conclusion